Paint, Brushes and Gold - Everything I Use In My Art Business

 Ring Light

+The brand I have isn't around anymore but there's plenty of affordable options like these.
 I DIY'ed an overhead setup with the ring light so I can work through the night and it's extra handy because I can tweak the colour and brightness settings!

 Back to blog